-Patient portal proxy access is not allowed for minor patients 13 years and older except in the following situations:
+Patient portal proxy access is not allowed for adolescent patients 13 years and older except in the following situations:

 ii.
-When a healthcare professional determines that the minor patient has diminished capacity and that proxy access is in the patient’s best interest.
+When a healthcare professional determines that the adolescent patient has diminished capacity and that proxy access is in the patient’s best interest.

 c.
 Adult patients.